slateci/slate-catalog/incubator/perfsonar-checker/perfsonar-checker/README.md

 username:080lo947nclu1vs6506
 **********************************************
 ```
-Once you have that, you can navigate to the URL from a web browser, use your credentials to log in, and view the content of the `perfsonar-checker.log` file.
+Once you have that, you can navigate to the URL from a web browser, use your credentials to log in, and view the content of the `checker.log` file.

 # Configuration and usage